-Grant of Key Patent for MDTS® Delivery System - An additional patent relating to the Metered Dose Transdermal Spray (MDTS) was granted by the U.S. Patent and Trademark Office to Acrux (ASX: ACR).
-This patent, which expires July 31, 2022, provides protection for the MDTS applicator, which is currently used in two of VIVUS' women's health products under clinical development: Testosterone MDTS for the treatment of decreased libido and Evamist (Estradiol MDTS) for the treatment of menopausal symptoms.
-VIVUS licensed the U.S. rights to these products from Acrux in 2004.

-- Purchase of Manufacturing Facility In January 2006, VIVUS finalized the purchase of land and buildings previously leased by VIVUS by entering into a mortgage note agreement with Crown Bank, N.A. of New Jersey.
+- Grant of Key Patent for MDTS® Delivery System An additional patent relating to the Metered Dose Transdermal Spray (MDTS) was granted by the U.S. Patent and Trademark Office to Acrux (ASX: ACR).
+This patent, which expires July 31, 2022, provides protection for the MDTS applicator, which is currently used in two of VIVUS' women's health investigational product candidates under clinical development: Testosterone MDTS for the treatment of decreased libido and EvaMist (Estradiol MDTS) for the treatment of menopausal symptoms.
+VIVUS licensed the U.S. rights to these products from Acrux in 2004. - Purchase of Manufacturing Facility In January 2006, VIVUS financed the purchase of land and buildings previously leased by VIVUS by entering into a mortgage note agreement with Crown Bank, N.A. of New Jersey.
 In December 2005, VIVUS purchased the land and buildings for \$7.1 million funded by \$3.3 million, which had previously been classified as restricted cash, and the remainder from its general cash account.
 In January 2006, VIVUS received proceeds from the mortgage note of \$5.4 million.
-Together, the note and the previously restricted cash allowed VIVUS to purchase the facility with no additional out-of-pocket cash. - Receipt of Milestone Payment from European Distributor In January 2006, VIVUS received a milestone payment from its European distributor, MEDA AB of \$2.0 million.
+Together, the note and the previously restricted cash allowed VIVUS to purchase the facility without using any cash from its general cash account. - Receipt of Milestone Payment from European Distributor In January 2006, VIVUS received a milestone payment from its European distributor, MEDA AB of \$2.0 million, which is included in deferred revenue as of September 30, 2006 and is being recognized as income ratably over the term of the distribution agreement.
 The milestone payment provides MEDA with the right to continue to sell and distribute MUSE in its European territories.
 VIVUS and MEDA entered into a ten-year distribution agreement in 2002. - Positive Phase 2 Clinical Trial Results with Qnexa In May 2006, we announced positive results from a Phase 2 study of Qnexa.
-The study, which was conducted by Duke University Medical Center, was a double-blind, randomized, placebo controlled trial.
-Findings from the study included: - Over 50% of patients on Qnexa experienced 10% or more total body weight loss in 24 weeks. - Patients on Qnexa achieved a placebo-adjusted weight loss of 20.3 pounds at week 24. - Weight loss with Qnexa had not plateaued by 24 weeks. - Qnexa was well-tolerated.
+The trial, which was conducted by Duke University Medical Center, was a double blind, randomized, placebo controlled study.
+Findings from the study included: - Over 50% of patients on Qnexa experienced 10% or more total body weight loss in 24 weeks.

+- · Patients on Qnexa achieved a placebo-adjusted weight loss of 20.3 pounds at week 24. - \cdot $\;$ Weight loss with Qnexa had not plateaued by 24 weeks. - Qnexa was well-tolerated.
 Four patients (8%) dropped out of the Qnexa study arm for any reason, versus 19 patients (38%) on placebo.
-Were there any serious AE's?
-Should list most frequent and most serious AEs briefly.

 This trial involved 200 subjects, 159 women and 41 men with an average age of 40 and a mean body mass index (BMI) of 38.
 (A BMI of >30.0 is classified as obese per guidelines from the U.S. Department of Health and Human Services.)